lferasu/Carpool/passenger-trip/Readme.md

 ```

 #### Step 2
-Deploy all yaml files to Google Cloud Kubernetes
+Deploy all services to Google Cloud Kubernetes
+Also add Kafka Topics in kafka service for the service using
 ```
 $ make kubectl-apply-all
 ```